-The Statement of Accounts for the year ended 31st March 2013 has been prepared in accordance with the Accounts and Audit Regulations 2003.
-The format reflects the requirements of the Code of Practice on Local Authority Accounting in the United Kingdom and the Service Accounting Code of Practice (2012/13), published by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+The Statement of Accounts for the year ended 31st March 2014 has been prepared in accordance with the Accounts and Audit Regulations 2003.
+The format reflects the requirements of the Code of Practice on Local Authority Accounting in the United Kingdom and the Service Accounting Code of Practice (2013/14), published by the Chartered Institute of Public Finance and Accountancy (CIPFA).

-The Statement of Accounts for 2012/13 is the third year to be prepared on an International Financial Reporting Standard (IFRS) basis.
-International Financial Reporting Standards are a suite of accounting standards used across the world.
+The Statement of Accounts for 2013/14 is prepared on the basis of a suite of accounting standards, used across the world, known as the International Financial Reporting Standard (IFRS).

-The Council's core financial statements, beginning at page 25, are listed below along with a brief explanation of their purpose:
+The Council's core financial statements, beginning at page 28, are listed below along with a brief explanation of their purpose: